 The Obama administration has decided to back a push to have the International Criminal Court (ICC) open a formal, United Nations-sanctioned investigation into potential Syrian war crimes, according to a report by Foreign Policy.

 Last Monday, it was reported that France had circulated a draft resolution to UN Security Council members to refer the ongoing war to the ICC for possible prosecution of war crimes and crimes against humanity.
-This news has been greeted with a mixture of surprise, relief and a tinge of scepticism.
+This news has been greeted with a mixture of surprise, relief, and a tinge of skepticism.
 The United States has had an ambivalent relationship with the ICC.
-The Bush administration infamously “unsigned” the Rome Statute yet later supported a Security Council resolution indicting Sudanese leader Omar Al-Bashir.
+The Bush administration infamously “unsigned” the Rome Statute yet later supported a Security Council resolution indicting Sudanese leader Omar al-Bashir.

 As recently as last year, the US ambassador-at-large for war crimes issues, Stephen Rapp, advocated a special, ad hoc court to try alleged Syrian war criminals, thus undermining the raison d’être of the ICC.

 Russia, a permanent Security Council member and supporter of the Assad regime, has also shown no sign of changing its attitude towards UN-sponsored action on Syria.
 Russia has already blocked three Security Council resolutions that would have condemned Assad’s government, threatened sanctions, and called for war crimes accountability.

 Human Rights Watch’s International Justice Counsel Balkees Jarrah argues that “Russian objections to an ICC referral shouldn’t be seen as irreversible.”
 Yet Russia’s UN ambassador Vitaly Churkin’s response has been to reinforce Moscow’s stance, insisting: “Our position has not changed.”